xaviarias/small-bank/README.md

 ### Domain

-Corresponds to the DD concept of _ubiquitous language_.
+Corresponds to the DDD concept of _ubiquitous language_.
 Contains domain objects and application services, performs validation logic and defines transaction boundaries.

 This would correspond to the Domain Model a the hexagonal architecture, with no runtime dependencies.